Jason Sanders: 2020

-In Week 5 of the 2020 season against the San Francisco 49ers, Sanders was a perfect 5 for 5 on field goal attempts and 4 for 4 on extra point attempts, scoring a total of 19 points, during the 43–17 win, earning AFC Special Teams Player of the Week honors for his performance.
+In Week 5, against the San Francisco 49ers, Sanders was a perfect 5 for 5 on field goal attempts and 4 for 4 on extra point attempts, scoring a total of 19 points, during the 43–17 win, earning AFC Special Teams Player of the Week honors for his performance.
 He also earned AFC Special Teams Player of the Month for October after converting all 11 field goal attempts and all seven extra point attempts for the month.

-He missed his first kick of the year in Week 10 against the Los Angeles Chargers.
+In Week 10, against the Los Angeles Chargers, he missed his first kick of the year.
 He was the last perfect kicker in the NFL.

 Sanders was named the AFC Special Teams Player of the Month for his performance in November.

 In Week 16, Sanders converted both extra point attempts and went 4-for-4 on field goals, including a 44-yard game winner in a 26–25 win over the Las Vegas Raiders, earning AFC Special Teams Player of the Week.

 After the 2020 season, he tied with Daniel Carlson and Younghoe Koo for the scoring title.
 He also received First-team All-Pro honors.
-In the 2020 season, he made 36 of 39 field goals and also made all 36 extra point attempts.
+He made 36 of 39 field goals and also made all 36 extra point attempts.

 2021

 On February 16, 2021, Sanders signed a five-year, $22 million contract extension with the Dolphins, making him one of the highest paid kickers in the NFL.

-In Week 10 during a prime-time game against the Baltimore Ravens, Sanders hit 3 of 3 field goal attempts and made his only extra point attempt in the 22-10 win.
+In Week 10, during a prime-time game against the Baltimore Ravens, Sanders hit 3 of 3 field goal attempts and made his only extra point attempt in the 22–10 win.

-During Week 18 against the New England Patriots, Sanders converted his two field goal attempts and all three extra point attempts in the 33-24 win.
-Overall, in the 2021 season, he made 23 of 31 field goals and 34 of 35 extra point attempts.
+In Week 18, against the New England Patriots, Sanders converted his two field goal attempts and all three extra point attempts in the 33–24 win.

+For the season, Sanders made 23 of 31 field goals and 34 of 35 extra point attempts.

 2022

-In Week 2, against the Baltimore Ravens, Sanders converted a career-high six extra point attempts in the 42–38 victory.
+In Week 2, against the Ravens, Sanders converted a career-high six extra point attempts in the 42–38 victory.
+In the 2022 season, Sanders converted 41 of 44 extra point attempts and 26 of 32 field goal attempts.

+2023

+In Week 3, against the Denver Broncos, Sanders set the NFL record for the most converted extra points in a single game by completing all 10 of his attempts in the 70–20 victory, breaking the previous record of nine which had stood since 1966.

+In Week 16, against the Dallas Cowboys, Sanders went 5 for 5 on field goals, including a franchise record three 50+ yard field goals in a single game and a new career long of 57 yards, and converted the team's only extra point, securing a playoff spot for the Dolphins.
+He finished the 2023 season converting 58 of 59 extra point attempts and 24 of 28 field goal attempts.